-One of the biggest challenges of letting stuff go is the sentimental attachment we have to some things.
-Really evaluate why an item is important and decide if you really need to keep it.
+One of the biggest challenges of letting stuff go is the sentimental attachment to some things.
+Evaluate why an item is important and decide if you need to keep it.

-If it’s been sitting in a closet for 2 years, do you really need to keep it?
+If it’s been sitting in a closet for two years, do you need to keep it?
 Things like photos can be converted to digital files.
 I took pictures of things that were special to me so I could look at them anytime I wanted.

 Step 5: Fund Your Travels

-The fifth step anyone can add to their full-time travel plan is to figure out how you are going to fund your travels.
+The fifth step anyone can add to their full-time travel plan is to figure out how you will fund your travels.
 Most people don’t have enough money saved to travel full time indefinitely.
-If that’s you too, you’ll need a way to finance this new lifestyle.
+You’ll need a way to finance this new lifestyle if that’s you too.

-After you figure out how much this lifestyle will cost, you’ll need to come up with a way to make money while traveling.
+After you figure out how much this lifestyle will cost, you’ll need to develop a way to make money while traveling.

 One way to accomplish that is to become a digital nomad.
-For this, you’ll need to figure out what skills you have that can be put to good use remotely or what new ones you need to learn to work remotely.
-Whether it’s teaching English online or computer programming, you can find something to do remotely.
+You’ll need to figure out what skills you have that you can put to good use remotely or what new ones you need to learn to work remotely.
+Whether teaching English online or computer programming, you can find something to do remotely.

-Now that you’re armed with a plan, all you need to do next is to execute the plan.
+Now that you’re making a plan, all you need to do next is execute it.
+Make it happen!
 It’s much easier to travel full time than you think.
-Armed with a well thought out plan, you already have what it takes to live this lifestyle.
-Go make it happen!
+Armed with a well-thought-out plan, you already have what it takes to live this lifestyle.

 Related: How to Travel Full Time Video